tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * A valid taxonomic name is present:
   * dwc:scientificName VALIDATION_SCIENTIFICNAME_NOTEMPTY
   * dwc:scientificNameAuthorshipa VALIDATION_SCIENTIFICNAMEAUTHORSHIP_NOTEMPTY
-* A machine readable identifier for the taxonomic name is present:
+* A machine-readable identifier for the taxonomic name is present:
   *  dwc:scientificNameID VALIDATION_SCIENTIFICNAMEID_NOTEMPTY
 * A polygon of the taxon footprint is present:
   * dwc:footprintWKT **Gap**
   * dwc:geodeticDatum VALIDATION_GEODETICDATUM_NOTEMPTY
 * Metadata providing source for each taxon distribution is present:
-  * prov:wasAttributedTo (ORCiD) **Gap**
+  * prov:wasAttributedTo (ORCID ID) **Gap**
   * foaf:name (Author name) **Gap**
   * dcterms:source (publication or dataset source) **Gap**

-Our `Use Case' calls for more than just a presence check for these `Information Elements`, so we would want to fill in in more candiate tests for these `Information Elements`, until we've got tests that cover each of the hasFitnessRequirements we identified for the Use Case.
-Filling in, for example, a few more tests:
+Our `Use Case` calls for more than just a presence check for these `Information Elements`, so we would want to fill in in more candidate tests for these `Information Elements`, until we've got tests that cover each of the hasFitnessRequirements we identified for the Use Case.
+Filling in a few more tests:

 * A taxonomic name is present and can be found in GBIF's backbone taxonomy.
   * dwc:scientificName